• Home

 The specific donations needed at Lighthouse-Ermelo may vary based on current projects and community needs.
 However, here is a general list of items that are often in demand to support our work effectively:

-1. Food and Groceries for the Soup Kitchen
+1. Food and Groceries for meals

 2. Clothing and Accessories for the Clothing Bank